cartopher/automate-sangis-python/README.md

 ## Getting Set Up using PyCharm

-__1.__ Navigate to the directory where you saved and extracted the repository and open the `automate-sangis-python-main` as a new project in PyCharm.
 - The next step is to __Add a New Python Intrepreter__ for this project.

 __2.__ On the lower right corner of your PyCharm screen, click where it says __'Python 3.# (base)'__, to open a drop down menu and select __'Add New Intrepreter'__, and then select __'Add Local Intrepreter...'__.